What Is Scaling and Root Planing?

 If left untreated, periodontal disease can become severe and lead to tooth loss.

-The good news is that early treatment with scaling and root planing can help stop the disease and preserve your natural teeth.
+The good news is that early treatment with scaling and root planing can help control gum disease, reduce inflammation, and protect the tissues that support your teeth.

 Questions & Answers